Declared Element Names (Visual Basic)

 ' Three INVALID element names

-Element names starting with an underscore (_) are not part of the Common Language Specification (CLS), so CLS-compliant code cannot use a component that defines such names.
+Element names starting with an underscore (_) are not part of the Language Independence and Language-Independent Components (CLS), so CLS-compliant code cannot use a component that defines such names.
 However, an underscore in any other position in an element name is CLS-compliant.

 As a practical matter, your name should be as short as possible while still clearly identifying the nature of the element.
 This improves the readability of your code and reduces line length and source-file size.